Have you ever ask yourself “When should I not apply for a job?” Well, let me ask you a quick question.

 3) You do not have the required skills.

-Often this is not an issue in the Hospitality Industry as most positions are live in and offer a work cycle that makes travelling home possible, regardless of where home is.
-This is not always the case though, and I recently had a company based in the Eastern Cape looking for a candidate to work an 11 day on and 3 day off cycle.
-Now to me it becomes obvious that you need to live relatively close to the lodge to apply for this position, and a person living in Musina probably should not apply.
+Often this is not an issue in the Hospitality Industry as most positions are live in and offer a work cycle that makes traveling home possible, regardless of where home is.
+This is not always the case though, and I recently had a company based in the Eastern Cape looking for a candidate to work 11 days on and 3 days off cycle.
+Now to me, it becomes obvious that you need to live relatively close to the lodge to apply for this position, and a person living in Musina probably should not apply.

 5) Your personality does not match the job requirements.